Three Stone Hearth offers the most deeply nourishing prepared foods available.

 Pastured pork is a very sustainable meat, as it can be raised locally without large expanses of fresh grasses.
 Hogs can consume many foods that would otherwise be waste, or at best compost, turning them into valuable fat and meat.

 Traditional cultures that relied on pork generally salted or brined or marinated it before smoking or cooking it.
-Recent experiments looking at the live blood analysis of people after consuming pork prepared in a variety of ways show that pork that is salted, brined, or marinated before cooking appears to be much healthier for us.
+Research looking at the live blood analysis of people after consuming pork prepared in a variety of ways show that pork that is salted, brined, or marinated before cooking appears to be much healthier for us.
 At Three Stone Hearth, we always take that extra step of salting, brining, or marinating pork before cooking it, or before freezing it into raw patties or meatloaves intended for later cooking.

-Most of our foods are salted to taste using Celtic sea salt, which is high in minerals and electrolytes, and supports proper adrenal, immune and thyroid function.
+Most of our foods are lightly salted to taste using Celtic sea salt, which is high in minerals and electrolytes, and supports proper adrenal, immune and thyroid function.
 Developed by a Belgian doctor, it is harvested using traditional methods that preserve its integrity, energy, and mineral content.
 It is the salt we use to culture pickles and cabbage for sauerkraut, and to salt most of our foods (an exception is of our bone broths, which are slowly simmered with a bit of apple cider vinegar to help release nutrients from the bones, then jarred just as they are).

 We are coming to learn more and more how much processed sugars (and starches that quickly convert to sugars in our bodies) are damaging our health and throwing us deeply out of balance.
 Nevertheless, there is a place for sweets in traditional diets.
 Whole sweeteners like honey, palm sugar, maple syrup and dried fruits break down more gradually in our bodies than cane sugar or high-fructose corn syrup, and they contain many beneficial vitamins and minerals.
-These are the sweeteners you will find in our baked goods, desserts, and sweet treats, generally combined with nutrient-dense traditional fats which slow down the absorption of sugars into the bloodstream.
+These are the sweeteners you will find in our baked goods, desserts, and sweet treats, generally combined with nutrient-dense traditional fats which slow down the absorption of sugars into the bloodstream